ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 and `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_.
 By decoupling the random noise vector from the layer's internal logic and explicitly making it a model input, we emphasize the fact that all sources of stochasticity emanate from this input.
-Then it becomes obvious that a random sample drawn from a particular approximating distribution is obtained by feeding this source of stochasticity through a number of successive deterministic transformations.
+It thereby becomes clear that a random sample drawn from a particular approximating distribution is obtained by feeding this source of stochasticity through a number of successive deterministic transformations.

 .. admonition:: Gumbel-softmax trick for discrete latent variables

-   For example, we could provide samples drawn from the Uniform distribution as noise input.
-By applying a number of deterministic transformations that constitute the *Gumbel-softmax reparameterization trick* [#jang2016]_, we obtain samples from a Categorical distribution.
+   As an example, we could provide samples drawn from the Uniform distribution as noise input.
+By applying a number of deterministic transformations that constitute the *Gumbel-softmax reparameterization trick* [#jang2016]_, we are able to obtain samples from the Categorical distribution.
 This allows us to perform approximate inference on *discrete* latent variables, and can be implemented in this framework by adding a dozen or so lines of code!

-.. .. figure:: ../../images/vae/encoder_full.svg
+.. .. admonition:: Normalizing flows for richer posterior approximations
-..    :height: 500px
-..    :align: center

 ..
-Full encoder architecture, including auxiliary KL divergence layer.
+Normalizing flows [#rezende2015]_

+..
+Sketch:

+..    - In addition to the mean and std. deviation, the inference network would
+..      output the parameters of the flow.
+..    - Implement the required transformations that constitute the flow with Merge
+..      layers or Lambda layers.
+..    - The KL divergence would no longer be analytical.
+However, we can compute
+..      its MC estimates.
+To do this, we are required to compute the log density
+..      :math:`\log q_{\phi}(\mathbf{z} | \mathbf{x})`, which requires the log
+..      determinant of the Jacobian of the transformation.

 Putting it all together
 -----------------------